 341 S. Sappington Rd., St. Louis, 63122

-We offer songs in praise of wine, both literal and metaphorical, in pieces by Margaret Sandresky, E. J. Moeran and David Matthews.* A rarely heard Renaissance piece, the Missa Vinum Bonum by Orlandus Lassus completes a program that’s full bodied but not fruity.
+We offer songs in praise of wine, both literal and metaphorical, in pieces by Margaret Sandresky, E. J. Moeran and David Matthews.* A rarely heard Renaissance piece, the Missa Vinum Bonum by Orlandus Lassus completes a program that’s full-bodied and well-balanced, with a pleasant aftertaste that we hope will linger.

 Advent to Christmas